 Additionally, \$20 million of available funding will be set aside for a project(s) selected pursuant to Governor Gavin Newsom's Executive Order N-06-19.
-As required in Executive Order N-06-19, HCD issued a Request for Proposals (RFP) in September 2019 for the first state-owned, excess site in Stockton, California.
-Pursuant to the RFP, a set-aside of up to \$20 million dollars was to be made available from the Multifamily Housing Program for the selected development entity for their proposed affordable housing development.
+Pursuant to the RFP, a set-aside of up to \$20 million dollars is to be made available from the Multifamily Housing Program for the selected development entity for their proposed affordable housing development.
 The RFP was a public and competitive process open to participation by any qualified development entity.